Skip to main content

 • Apply for a K-3 nonimmigrant visa for the foreign national spouse

-The first step is filing Form I-130 or the Petition for Alien Relative with USCIS.
-You can apply for your spouse to allow them to immigrate to the United States lawfully.
+The first step is to file Form I-130, the Petition for Alien Relative, with USCIS.
+You can apply for your spouse to immigrate to the United States lawfully.
 Generally, people file immigrant visa petitions in the country.
-However, in some circumstances a U.S. Citizen living outside the country may also file an immigrant visa petition with the U.S. Consulate or U.S. Embassy.
+But in some circumstances, a U.S. citizen living outside the country may also file an immigrant visa petition with the U.S. consulate or embassy.

 Can My Spouse Come to the U.S. To Live While Their Visa Petition Is Pending?

 Compared to Form I-130, K-3 visas are nonimmigrant visas for foreign national spouses.
-They can issue this visa to the foreign national spouse while waiting for the immigrant visa petition's approval.
-The K-3 visa aims to shorten the separation between you and your spouse.
-This visa will allow you to be together in the U.S. while processing the immigrant visas of your foreign national spouse.
+Government officials can issue this visa to the foreign national spouse while awaiting approval of the immigrant visa petition.
+The K-3 visa aims to shorten the time you are separated from your spouse.
+This visa will allow you to remain together in the U.S. while your foreign national spouse’s immigrant visa is processing.

 The K-3 visa recipients often file for adjustment of status to lawful permanent resident (LPR).
 The immigrant visa application is filed with the DHS and USCIS.
 It is important to remember that if you and your foreign national spouse married outside of the U.S., you must apply for a K-3 visa in the country where you got married.